-“Thinking back…I realize that your work (Boundaries, Being in My Body and Getting off the Inner Drama Triangle and even Tahòle) work subtly on me and contribute to steps forward small and large.”
+“Thinking back…I realize that your work (Boundaries, Being in My Body and Self Abuse & The Inner Drama Triangle)… work subtly on me and contribute to steps forward small and large.”

 – Stephanie Brooks, Nonviolent Communication Educator